Natural gas in the United States: Liquified petroleum gas

-Liquefied petroleum gas includes the butane and propane natural gas liquids removed in gas processing.
+Liquefied petroleum gas includes butane and propane natural gas liquids removed in gas processing.
 They are sold for home heating, cooking, and increasingly for motor fuel.
 The industry segment is represented by the National Propane Gas Association.

 Vehicle fuel

-Natural gas, in the forms of compressed natural gas, liquified natural gas, and liquified petroleum gas, is being increasingly used for motor vehicle fuel, especially in fleet vehicles.
+Natural gas, as compressed natural gas, liquified natural gas, and liquified petroleum gas, is being increasingly used for motor vehicle fuel, especially in fleet vehicles.
 It has the advantages over gasoline and diesel fuel of being cheaper and emitting less air pollution.
 It has the disadvantage of having few retail outlets.
 As of 2011, 262,000 vehicles in the US ran on natural gas.
-Although natural gas used for vehicle fuel increased 60 percent in the decade 2004-2014, in 2014 it still made up only 3.7 percent on a BTU-basis of fossil fuel use (gasoline, diesel, and natural gas) as transportation fuel in the US.
-Transportation fuel made up 0.13 percent of natural gas consumption in 2014.
+Although natural gas used for vehicle fuel increased 60 percent in the decade 2004-2014, in 2014 it still made up only 3.7 percent on a BTU-basis of fossil fuel use (gasoline, diesel, and natural gas) as transportation fuel in the U.S. Transportation fuel made up 0.13 percent of natural gas consumption in 2014.

 History

 Pipeline technology

-The natural gas industry in the United States goes back to 1821, when natural gas was discovered and used in Fredonia, New York.
+The natural gas industry in the United States dates back to 1821, when natural gas was discovered and used in Fredonia, New York.
 From the start, the market for natural gas was limited by pipeline technology.
 The gas for Fredonia, New York in 1821 was supplied through wooden pipes, which were incapable of carrying gas for long distances.

 In the 1800s, residences in most cities were supplied with town gas generated from coal at local "gashouses."
-The gas was carried in cast iron pipes, introduced in 1843, typically with bell-and-spigot joints sealed with rope and molten lead.
+The gas was carried in cast-iron pipes, introduced in 1843, typically with bell-and-spigot joints sealed with rope and molten lead.

 In the 1800s and early 1900s, most natural gas discoveries were made while exploring for oil.
 Natural gas was usually an unwanted byproduct of oil production.
-In the 1870s steel pipe replaced cast iron.
+In the 1870s, steel pipe replaced cast iron.
 In 1883, Pittsburgh became the first major city supplied with natural gas.
 Other cities followed, but only if they were close to natural gas wells.
-Because natural gas was a byproduct, it was priced cheaply, and, where available, undercut the market for town gas.
+Because natural gas was a byproduct, it was priced cheaply and, where available, undercut the market for town gas.
 In 1891, one of the longest pipelines of the time was built, a 120-mile long pipeline from the gas fields of Indiana to Chicago, without compression.

-Long-distance high-pressure gas pipelines became feasible after oxyacetylene welding was introduced in 1911, and especially after electric arc welding became popular in the 1920s This allowed remote gas deposits to be supplied to big cities.
-Natural gas increasingly became a sought-for commodity.
+Long-distance high-pressure gas pipelines became feasible after oxyacetylene welding was introduced in 1911, and especially after electric arc welding became popular in the 1920s.
+This allowed remote gas deposits to be supplied to big cities.
+Natural gas increasingly became a sought-after commodity.